Insurance, visa and safety information

 If you are a European citizen, you do not require a visa for travel within the European Union.
 However, please be sure to comply with any local regulations regarding registration processes for foreign nationals.

-If you are not a European citizen or if you are travelling to a country outside of the European Union, contact the responsible embassy to find out about current visa requirements.
-Usually you will need the Acceptance Letter to apply for a visa, which you will receive from the partner university after the successful registration process.
+If you are not a European citizen or if you are travelling to a country outside of the European Union, contact as soon as possible the responsible embassy to find out about current visa requirements.
+Visa applications can take a long time, so you should at least be informed about the procedures in good time.

 REST Richtlinie: If you are a citizen of a third country (state outside the European Union), please contact the host university regarding a simplified visa application procedure.